 On the other hand, if you want all the results, at drastically reduced fees, perhaps you might consider a series of live and video meetings with other folks just like you.
-In person: The LifePlanTM Workshop - No change; Stick with what works.
+1. In person: The LifePlanTM Workshop - No change; Stick with what works.

 - 2. In person: The Blueprint Design Together with the other folks from your LifePlanTM Workshop, you complete a confidential workbook with detailed information about yourself and your family.
 Your hopes and dreams.
-You commit and pay 1⁄2 of the reduced fee. - Zoom Meeting: One-on-one Review Meeting with Your Counsel Freely and confidentially discuss options and make decisions. - Email Delivery: Receive and Review Documents.
+You commit and pay 1⁄2 of the reduced fee. - Zoom Meeting: One-on-one Review Meeting with Your Counsel Freely and confidentially discuss options and make decisions. - 4.
+Email Delivery: Receive and Review Documents.
 Expert videos step you through each document.
 Note any questions or concerns you may have to discuss with your Counsel. - In person: Signing and Initial Funding Meeting Transfer assets to your trusts.
-Payment of the balance of the fee - 6.
+Payment of the balance - 6.
 In person: Follow Through Funding Meetings Finish the Job! - 7.
 In person/Zoom/Video: Ongoing support and Assistance - 8.
 Cost: One-third to one-half of current fees, plus \$119/ month for ongoing funding and other services.
-Drop at

-Do you want to fly first-class to Florida?
-Safe, Secure, Comfortable.
+Drop at Do you want to fly first-class to Florida?
+Safe, Secure, bit of security and asset protection.
+As you continue as a member, you can add optional trusts and features.
+Membership has its privileges.

+Comfortable.
 Some folks do.
 And they are willing to pay the additional costs.
 Do you just want to get to Florida?
-Safe, Secure, Some
+Safe, Secure, Some Inconvenience.

-Inconvenience.
 Drastically reduced fee?

 Either way, the process is safe and secure.
-You get every bit of security and asset protection.
+You get every